If you’re spending Christmas in Europe these are 50 of the best winter destinations in Europe.

 If you can time your visit to Stockholm in early December you can experience the festival of St Lucia where a girl is picked to represent St Lucia complete with a candle ridden crown.
 This is a truly Swedish sight!

 Christmas in Strasbourg, France is like a yuletide fairytale.
 This enchanting town in the Alsace region in France has earned its nickname as the Capital of Christmas with its festive decorations and undeniable Christmas Spirit.
 Strasbourg is one of the best places in Europe for Christmas if you want to see crazy decked-out streets oozing with festive charm!

-And the setting for all of this Christmas cheer couldn’t be more adorable.
+And the setting for all of this Christmas cheer couldn’t be more adorable, you’ll find here the oldest Christmas market!
 Visit Petit France with beautiful half-timber houses and a little river running through the city center.
 Strasbourg also has a guest country to hold their own little market.
 One year it was Iceland and they even had Icelandic hot dogs.
 So that has me won over instantly of course!
 Strasbourg is one of the must-see places in Europe in winter, so don’t miss it!

 Tallinn really comes alive over Christmas, especially in the old town area.
 Tallinn can be easily reached via ferry from Helsinki Finland aboard an extra special Christmas cruise.
 The cobblestone streets give way to a market square that hosts Christmas markets in the evening as the snow falls.